OptimalBits/redbird/README.md

 //
 // Letsencrypt requires a minimal web server for handling the challenges, this is by default on port 3000
-// it can be configured when initiating the proxy: var proxy = require('redbird')({
+// it can be configured when initiating the proxy.
+This web server is only used by redbird internally so most of the time
+// you  do not need to do anything special other than avoid having other web services in the same host running
+// on the same port.
+var proxy = require('redbird')({
   letsencrypt: {
     path: __dirname + '/certs',